scaleoutsean/hcicollector/FAQ.md

 # FAQs

-## HELP - shit doesn't wokr and I needed it to work yesterday
+## HELP - stuff doesn't wokr and I needed it to work yesterday

 If you must have a working solution ASAP, please consider one of alternative solutions (say, NetApp ActiveIQ or the free version of NetApp Cloud Insights) while you figure out how to make this thing work.

-This is a tiny community project so you're basically on your own.
-For "how-to-make-it-work" questions you may try the NetApp HCI channel in NetApp Community Slack (go to https://netapp.io, then join Slack) to see if you can find someone who has experience with HCICollector.
+Since v0.7 there's really not much that can go wrong, so my best advice would be to read the docs.
+You may also try the NetApp HCI channel in NetApp Community Slack (go to https://netapp.io, then join Slack) to see if you can find someone who has experience with HCICollector.
+For help with external projecs, check out their own resources.

 ## Where are the configuration files

-See the Dockerfile's.
+See the `Dockerfile`s.

 Other files of interest: